orhun/god/README.md

 ### Linux utility for simplifying the Git usage.

-`God` parses the available Git commands from the retrieved list (`git help`) and turns them into an easy-to-type, one or two char format at the execution time.
+`god` parses the available Git commands from the retrieved list (`git help`) and turns them into an easy-to-type, one or two char format at the execution time.
 Shortcuts of [commonly used git commands](https://github.com/joshnh/Git-Commands) are supported for simplifying the usage and speeding up typing even more.

 ## Installation